Spartanburg DUI Accident Attorney

 Because DUI is a crime, the driver might face criminal charges.
 That is a decision made by the state’s Solicitor’s Office.
 They often prosecute repeat offenders and those with a high blood alcohol concentration (BAC).

 - Medical treatment.
 Many injured motorists struggle with concussions, broken bones, and organ injuries.
-The drunk driver should pay for your medical treatment, including surgery, pain meds, and ongoing therapy.
+The drunk driver should pay for your medical treatment, including surgery, pain meds, and ongoing physical therapy.

 - Property damage.
 Your car was probably damaged in the crash.
 The drunk driver should pay to fix or replace your vehicle.